itrofimow/invalid_eh_frame/README.md

 Please forgive the "build-system" being a mess.

-third_party/libcxxrt is patched with 3 commits, one to simplify compilation of typeinfo.cc, one NFC commit which applies a banch of empty lines to exception.cc for sample_profile.txt's offsets to match (the profile is an excerpt from real-world profile), and the third one which applies `noexcept` to `std::terminate`.
+third_party/libcxxrt is patched with 3 commits, one to simplify compilation of typeinfo.cc, one NFC commit which applies a bunch of empty lines to exception.cc for sample_profile.txt's offsets to match (the profile is an excerpt from real-world profile), and the third one which applies `noexcept` to `std::terminate`.